daattali/daattali.github.io/_posts/2018-04-11-cranalerts.md

   </a>
 </div>

 Beautiful, right?
 In the everything-is-beautiful-in-its-own-unique-way kind of beautiful.
-It actually took me another full day to just come up with a design and implement it to a point where I thought it looked good enough.
+A draft version of CRANalerts was ready after a day, but it actually took me another full day to just come up with a design and implement it to a point where I thought it looked good enough.
 Literally half the time was spent on coding, and half on making it pretty.

-While making tools I build look nice is very important for me, I also realize it's not my forte—it doesn't come quickly and naturally to me, and it ends up taking up a lot more of my time than I would like. **If anyone has a good eye for design and would like to help me on my next projects, I would really appreciate your help, feel free to [send me a message](https://deanattali.com/contact/)!** (You don't have to be a graphic designer by profession, I think a lot of people in the R community have much better artistic skills than myself.)
+while it is important for me to make my tools look nice, I  also realize it's not my forte—it doesn't come quickly or naturally to me, and it ends up taking up a lot more of my time than I would like. **If anyone has a good eye for design and would like to help me on my next projects, I would really appreciate your help, feel free to [send me a message](https://deanattali.com/contact/)!** (You don't have to be a graphic designer by profession, I think a lot of people in the R community have much better artistic skills than myself.)

-Keep in mind that this entire service was built in a weekend and did not have the time to get extremely thoroughly tested, so it's possible you'll encounter problems.
+Keep in mind that this entire service was built in a weekend and did not have the resources get properly thoroughly tested, so it's possible you'll encounter problems.
 If you do have any feedback, feel free to let me know.
-And if you'd like to support my work on this project and future projects (including supporting server costs, AWS fees, etc), I appreciate any donations :)
+And if you'd like to support my work on this project and future projects (including supporting server costs, AWS fees, maintenance of tools, etc), I appreciate any donations :)

-**If you find this tutorial useful, please consider supporting me for the countless hours I've put into developing and maintaining my educational material :)**

 <form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top" style="text-align: center;">
   <input type="hidden" name="cmd" value="_s-xclick">